Free Church Budgeting Template and Guide

 If your church struggles to bring in enough income, this is important to keep in mind when drafting your budget.
 Your budget should take this into consideration by limiting or controlling expenses.
 This way, you can ensure that you have enough money for the essential aspects of keeping the church running.

-This can also guide your decisions when it comes to funding additional projects.
+This can also guide your budgeting decisions when it comes to funding additional projects.
 If your church plans to do more outreach but does not have enough funds, you can think about hosting more fundraisers.
 In this way, the budget can show you what you can afford and what you’ll need outside fundraising to help with.

 2. Where Does Your Church Generate Most Revenue?